realsetvin/vkax/testnet.md

 <br/>

 > [!WARNING]
-> Failure to follow instructions correctly may result in an incorrect build or having to restart from step 1!
-The order of commands is important!
+> Failure to follow instructions may result in an incorrect build!
+The order of commands is important, please ensure you review each step.
 <br/>

 ### Getting a VPS